citrix/ShareFile-PowerShell/README.md

 http://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx

 Install

+We have an MSI which makes installing the PowerShell SDK a snap, just go to our <a href="https://github.com/citrix/ShareFile-PowerShell/releases">releases page to download</a>.
+If you would prefer to use the .dll installation method, you can find that below.

 ----
     To install the snap-in, just download and extract the files in ShareFileSnapIn.zip from the link above and then follow these steps: